kordis-leitstelle/kordis/docs/architecture.md

 # Architecture

-This document introduces the general architecture of Kordis with a focus on the backend system.
+This document introduces the general architecture of Kordis with a focus on the API.
 In general, we want to follow the Clean Architecture Principle, which tries to achieve a state where:

 1. we are independent of frameworks,
 2. we ensure testability of our business logic,